 How are Stock Options Treated in Divorce Settlements?

 The property distribution process is often one of the most contentious parts of a divorce.
 It can get especially tricky when dealing with assets like stock options.
 Can your spouse end up with a share of these even if they were earned from your job?
 In some cases, yes.
-Our Chatham property distribution attorneys can help guide you through this and protect as many of your assets as possible.
+Our Morristown property distribution attorneys can help guide you through this and protect as many of your assets as possible.

 Can Stock Options Be Divided Up Like Other Assets?